ppharris/lavendar/README.rst

 We specify the error set on the prior parameters with :code:`prior_err`, the ensemble size with :code:`ensemble_size`, the number of processors to use for the experiment with :code:`num_processes` and the seed value for any random perturbations performed in the experiment with :code:`seed_value`.
-We also set a function to save plotting output from the data assimilation experiments with :code:`save_plots` and a save directory with :code:`plot_output_dir`.
+We also set a function to save plotting output from the data assimilation experiments with :code:`save_plots` into the :code:`plot/` sub-directory of the output directory structure described above.

 Tutorial
 --------